fltk-rs/fl2rust/README.md

 }
 ```

+## Where you can get FLUID?
+There are several options:
+- `cargo install fltk-fluid`
+- Through a package manager.
+- By building the fltk library yourself using cmake.
+- Fluid is built when building fltk-rs, where it'll be in the OUT_DIR.

 ## i18n support
 Version 0.4.4 adds i18n support via the `tr!` macro from the [tr crate](https://crates.io/crates/tr).
 To enable it: